 Knocked Up, for those of you fortunate enough to not have seen the film, is a 2007 “romantic comedy” about a career-driven young woman who has a one night stand, gets pregnant, and with the father of the child decides to keep the baby.
 “Romantic” the film is not.
 It is a film full of obscenity.
 It is the crassest of crass comedies.
 To watch it is to be extremely scandalized.
 It is a film that should never have been made.
 Continue reading

-For Traditional Catholics, Trump’s ascendancy should be cause for concern, but not for the reasons the “establishment” is concerned or for the reasons pro-life neo-Catholics are concerned.
-This set of concerns over Trump’s ascendancy is an entirely different one from that as stated by Democrats, anti-Trump Republicans and neo-Catholics.
+For Traditional Catholics Trump’s ascendancy should be cause for concern, but not for the reasons the “establishment” is concerned or for the reasons pro-life neo-Catholics are concerned.
+This set of concerns over Trump’s ascendancy is an entirely different one from that of Democrats, anti-Trump Republicans and neo-Catholics.

-As a Traditional Catholic, I note below problems with Trump’s ascendancy, which really are the problems with America itself and other countries in the West that make an idol of democracy.
-America, however, the “City on a Hill,” is a special case.
+Below is a discussion of the problems with Trump’s ascendancy from a Traditional Catholic point of view.
+These problems are really the problems with America itself and other countries in the West that make an idol of democracy.
 Continue reading

 Feminists for Life is so eager to prove itself as both pro-life and feminist (and that this is not a contradiction), it revises history to suit its agenda and skims over the facts rather than providing a balanced, comprehensive look at the history of feminism and the pro-abortion movement in the U.S.